laminlabs/lamin-blog/docs/arc-virtual-cell-atlas-blog.md

 db: https://lamin.ai/laminlabs/arc-virtual-cell-atlas
 ---

-The [Arc Virtual Cell Atlas](https://arcinstitute.org/tools/virtualcellatlas) represents a monumental leap in single-cell genomics, offering a massive collection of scRNA-seq datasets encompassing 1.4 billion cells across 300,000 artifacts[^youngblut25][^zhang25].
-To make this treasure trove of data seamlessly accessible to the community, we have mirrored the entire atlas on [LaminHub](https://lamin.ai/laminlabs/arc-virtual-cell-atlas).
+The [Arc Virtual Cell Atlas](https://arcinstitute.org/tools/virtualcellatlas) is one of the largest single-cell resources to date: 1.4 billion cells across 300,000 scRNA-seq artifacts[^youngblut25][^zhang25].
+To make this data easier to query and explore, we mirrored the atlas on [LaminHub](https://lamin.ai/laminlabs/arc-virtual-cell-atlas).

 ```{note}